Nature Symbolism in Literature: Overview & Examples

 In every cloud, in every tree—filling the air at night, and caught by glimpses in every object by day—I am surrounded with her image.

-Wuthering Heights, Chapter 33
+Wuthering Heights, Heathcliff, Chapter XXXIII

 You can find more interesting info in our Wuthering Heights analysis.